 As the role of local officials in reforming public involvement increases, the National League of Cities (NLC) believes there is a need to assist them as they choose how to get citizens involved and at what level of engagement.
 This 84-page report from NLC's CityFutures Program provides principles, suggestions, and ideas for local elected leadership on citizen involvement.

 Building Strong Neighborhoods: A Study Circle Guide for Public Dialogue and Community Problem Solving

 A four-session discussion guide on many important neighborhood issues including: race and other kinds of differences; young people and families; safety and community-police relations; homes, housing and beautification; jobs and neighborhood economy; and schools.

 Michael Avery, Brian Auvine, Barbara Streible and Lonnie Weiss.
 Center for Conflict Resolution; reprinted by the Fellowship for Intentional Community, 1981.

 Consensus decision making in groups can maximize cooperation and participation of all group members.
 Consensus brings together the needs, resources, and ideas of every group member by means of a supportive creative structure.
 This classic introduction to secular consensus was recently brought back into print by the Fellowship for Intentional Community.
 It is an excellent explanation of what it means to make the switch from voting to consensus, and how to unlock the potential of groups working with the whole person.
 Highly recommended, it is the companion publication to A Manual for Group Facilitators.

-Narrow your results by selecting one of the categories below:
+Narrow your search results by selecting one of the categories below: